 - GEOS 490.
 Field Research Methods.
 3

-Majors must choose from one of the two concentrations (Geoinformatics or Environmental).
+Majors must choose from one of the two concentrations: GIS & Remote Sensing (Geoinformatics) or Environmental Studies.

 For all concentrations, the Bachelor of Arts degree requires completion of the B.A. language requirements described in the undergraduate catalog.
 Bachelor of Science degree requirements for each concentration are described within the concentration.